abetten/orbiter/README.md

 - EasyBMP
 - DISCRETA (legacy code)

-Statistics (as of January 2023):
+Statistics (as of May 2023):
-- Total number of namespaces is 57
+- Total number of namespaces is 58
-- Total number of classes is 552.
+- Total number of classes is 584.
-- Total number of lines of code is about 980 thousand (excluding the external software packages)
+- Total number of lines of code is about 1 million and 13K (excluding the external software packages)

-Common Problems:
+Common Problems during Installation:
-If you get an error message like this: parser.yacc:4.1-5: invalid directive: `%code' parser.yacc:4.7-14: syntax error, unexpected identifier it means you have an old versionh of bison / flax.
+If you get an error message like this: parser.yacc:4.1-5: invalid directive: `%code' parser.yacc:4.7-14: syntax error, unexpected identifier it means you have an old version of bison / flax.
 Please update your bison and flex software.
 On Macintosh, use brew.
 On Linux, user your package manager.

 Anton Betten